 Fruit

 Vietnam is plentiful of all sorts of delicious and colorful fruits, many of them which one cannot find here in the States.
-We tried many fruits, mostly in Ho Chi Minh City, including Dragonfruit, Rambutan, Mangosteen, Rose Apple, Custard Apple & Longan.
-We were able to find all these amazing fruits (and so much more!) at the Ben Thanh Market.
+I tried many fruits, mostly in Ho Chi Minh City, including Dragonfruit, Rambutan, Mangosteen, Rose Apple, Custard Apple & Longan.
+I was able to find all these amazing fruits (and so much more!) at the Ben Thanh Market.
 Dragonfruit comes in both a white variety and a pink one.
-We had the pink one in Vietnam but were also lucky enough to try the white one during our travels to Thailand.
+I had the pink one in Vietnam but I was also lucky enough to try the white one during my travels to Thailand.

 One warning: whatever you do, DO NOT TRY THE DURIAN.
-While it’s spiky appearance may come off as appealing, we assure its smell and taste is not.
+While it’s spiky appearance may come off as appealing, I assure its smell and taste is not.
 This fruit is so smelly many places in Vietnam actually have signs saying “no durian”.
-With that, we say, try at your own risk!
+With that, I say, try at your own risk!

-That is all for the foods we have chosen to write about but that is not certainly the full list of what we ate or what we enjoyed.
-We suggest you come to Vietnam and eat as much as you possibly can.
+That is all for the foods I have chosen to write about but that is certainly not the full list of what I ate or what I enjoyed.
+I suggest you come to Vietnam and eat as much as you possibly can.
 The street foods are very cheap and delicious and most chefs cook all day and well into the night… and if you’re getting sick of Eastern cuisine and missing the tastes of home, Vietnam is also filled with some Western favorites too.
-We were able to get KFC & Mexican food (surprisingly tasty!) in Ho Chi Minh City.
+I was able to get KFC & Mexican food (surprisingly tasty!) in Ho Chi Minh City.

-If you have visited Vietnam and enjoyed a particular food that we haven’t mentioned, please let us know and we would love to give it a try!
+If you have visited Vietnam and enjoyed a particular food that I haven’t mentioned, please let me know and I would love to give it a try!

 Pingback: A 2-Week Journey Throughout Vietnam – See / Do / Eat & So Much More! – Saif Travels